spiffyguy/FreeInfantry-Client-Setup/README.md

 **Download the latest built, ready to play, Infantry Online client at: [http://freeinfantry.com](http://freeinfantry.com)**

-Setup/Installer source files for the Infantry Online game:
+Navigate the sections below for instructions on how to compile or run the Installer source files for the Infantry Online game on each platform.

 ## Windows
 **Windows XP or later (Yes, including Windows 11)**